 I admit, when it comes to cars, I am a snob.
 But not in the way one might assume.
-I am not impressed by fast cars, or the latest models; instead, I am a ‘frugal car snob’.
+I am not impressed by the latest and the greatest; instead, I am a ‘frugal car snob’.
 My admiration goes to those who get the maximum number of miles from the least expensive vehicle.

-My current vehicle is a 2001 Kia Rio with 210,000 miles.
-At the time my wife bought it, this was the cheapest vehicle on the market at just over $10k.
-After driving it for 12 years, she handed it to me.
+My current vehicle is a 2001 Kia Rio with 250,000 miles.
+While a quarter million miles is not unusual in trucks and other sturdy vehicles, it is extremely rare for a low-end first-generation Kia.
+At the time my wife bought the car, this was the cheapest vehicle on the market at just over $10k.
+She drove it for 12 years, and then I took it over.
 Since then, I have done all major work on it myself, including cylinder head overhaul, fuel tank replacement, wheel bearing replacement, A/C service, brake service, etc..
 It runs perfectly, though the paint is discolored and there are a few dents.

 My average cost of this vehicle is about 15 cents/mile.
 This includes everything, from depreciation, maintenance, repairs, insurance as well as gas and oil.
 Not bad, when the national average is about 50 cents/mile.
 That’s my automobile snobbery.